 [Elger 2009, p.194]

-30 June-8 October: Jean-Christophe Ammann's section Questioning Reality – Image Worlds Today at documenta V, Kassel, features Eight Student Nurses [CR: 130] and three Colour Charts.
+30 June-8 October: Jean-Christophe Ammann's section Questioning Reality – Image Worlds Today at documenta 5, Kassel, features Eight Student Nurses [CR: 130] and three Colour Charts.

-August: Inspired by Caspar David Friedrich, travels to Greenland on a ten-day Arctic cruise.
+August: inspired by Caspar David Friedrich Richter travels to Greenland on a ten-day Arctic cruise.
 The photographs that he takes eventually form the basis of a group of landscapes, e.g. Iceberg in Mist, 1982 [CR: 496-1].

-December: shows Red-Blue-Yellow works at Konrad Fischer Galerie, Düsseldorf.
+December: he shows his Red-Blue-Yellow works at Konrad Fischer Galerie, Düsseldorf.

-1-30 December: Atlas exhibited for the first time at Museum voor Hedendaagse Kunst, Utrecht.
+1-30 December: Atlas is exhibited for the first time at Museum voor Hedendaagse Kunst, Utrecht.

-December-January: Travels to Davos, Switzerland with Ema and Betty.
+December-January: he travels to Davos, Switzerland with Ema and Betty.

-Commissioned by BMW to produce three large-scale paintings for the company's new headquarters in Munich.
-Paints 3 x 6 m canvases Red, Yellow, Blue [CR: 345/1-3] from photographed details of stirred paint.
-In order to work on the vast canvases for the BMW commission, moves to a larger studio, also enabling him to make large Colour Charts.
+He is commissioned by BMW to produce three large-scale paintings for the company's new headquarters in Munich and paints 3 x 6 m canvases Red, Yellow, Blue [CR: 345/1-3] from photographed details of stirred paint.
+In order to work on the vast canvases for the BMW commission, he moves to a larger studio, also enabling him to make larger Colour Charts.

-23 May-1 July: Solo exhibition at Städtische Galerie im Lenbachhaus, Munich.
+23 May-1 July: a solo exhibition is presented at Städtische Galerie im Lenbachhaus, Munich.

-15 September-15 November: Richter's first solo exhibition in New York at Reinhard Onnasch Gallery.
+15 September-15 November: Richter's first solo exhibition in New York is held at Reinhard Onnasch Gallery.

-1974: Continues with large Colour Charts and Greys.
+1974: he continues to paint large Colour Charts and Greys.

 The Grey Pictures were done at a time when there were monochrome paintings everywhere.
 I painted them nonetheless.

-April-May: Exhibits Atlas at Galerie Heiner Friedrich, Munich.
+April-May: the Atlas is exhibited at Galerie Heiner Friedrich, Munich.

 4 December-12 January 1975: Gerhard Richter: Grey Pictures, Städtisches Museum Abteiberg, Mönchengladbach.

-1975: Continues with large Colour Charts and Greys.
-Returns to Seascapes.
-Paints Tourist series [CR: 368-370], based on photographs from magazine Der Stern of a tourist attacked by a lion in a Spanish safari park, and a series of works depicting the artists Gilbert & George [CR: 379-384].
+1975: while continuing with large Colour Charts and Greys, Richter also returns to Seascapes.
+He paints the Tourist series [CR: 368-370] based on photographs from magazine Der Stern of a tourist attacked by a lion in a Spanish safari park, and a series of works depicting the artists Gilbert & George [CR: 379-384].

-27 September-21 October: Solo exhibition at Konrad Fischer Galerie, Düsseldorf; exhibits Seascapes, Gilbert & George series, Tourist series, Greys and 1024 Colours.
+27 September-21 October: in a solo exhibition at Konrad Fischer Galerie, Düsseldorf, Seascapes, Gilbert & George series, Tourist series, Greys and 1024 Colours are exhibited.

 30 November-18 January 1976: Retrospective Gerhard Richter: Paintings from 1962-1974 at Kunsthalle Bremen.
-Travels to Palais des Beaux-Arts, Brussels the following year.
+This exhibition travels to the Palais des Beaux-Arts, Brussels the following year.

-1976: Continues to work on Greys, returns to Landscapes and Clouds.
-Begins to work on abstract sketches and 'Soft Abstracts'.
+1976: Richter continues to work on Greys and returns to Landscapes and Clouds.
+He begins to work on abstract sketches and 'Soft Abstracts'.

-29 August-3 October: Exhibits Eight Grey [CR: 367/1-8] at Städtisches Museum Abteiberg, Mönchengladbach, as part of Rooms: Document III.
+29 August-3 October: he exhibits Eight Grey [CR: 367/1-8] at Städtisches Museum Abteiberg, Mönchengladbach, as part of Rooms: Document III.

-1 February-21 March: Retrospective at the newly opened Musée national d'art moderne, Centre Georges Pompidou, Paris, curated by Benjamin Buchloh and Pontus Hulten.
+1 February-21 March: a retrospective opens at the newly established Musée national d'art moderne, Centre Georges Pompidou, Paris, curated by Benjamin Buchloh and Pontus Hulten.

-18 October: The ongoing confrontation between the West German state and the Red Army Faction, which had begun in the late 1960s, culminates in tragedy.
+18 October: the ongoing confrontation between the West German state and the Red Army Faction, which had begun in the late 1960s, culminates in tragedy.
 Following the death of Holger Meins in 1975 from a hunger strike and Ulrike Meinhof, who was found hanged in her cell in 1976, Andreas Baader, Gudrun Ensslin and Jan-Carl Raspe are found dead in Stammheim Prison, Stuttgart.
-These events would, in 1988, become the subject of Richter's paintings-cycle October 18, 1977.
+In 1988 these events would become the subject of Richter's paintings-cycle October 18, 1977 [CR: 667-674].

-22 October-22 November: Exhibits Abstract Paintings including 'Soft Abstracts' at Konrad Fischer Galerie, Düsseldorf.
+22 October-22 November: Richter exhibits Abstract Paintings including the 'Soft Abstracts' at Konrad Fischer Galerie, Düsseldorf.

-14 January-11 February: Exhibition of new paintings at Sperone Westwater Gallery, New York.
+14 January-11 February: his new paintings are exhibited at Sperone Westwater Gallery, New York.

-Summer: Visiting professor at Nova Scotia College of Art and Design, Halifax.
+Summer: Richter holds a position as a visiting professor at Nova Scotia College of Art and Design, Halifax.

-21 August-9 September: Exhibits 128 Photographs of a Picture [CR: 441] at Nova Scotia College of Art and Design, Halifax.
+21 August-9 September: the 128 Photographs of a Picture [CR: 441], which he created while being in Halifax, are exhibited at Nova Scotia College of Art and Design, Halifax.

-8 October-5 November: Exhibition of Abstract Paintings at the Stedelijk van Abbemuseum, Eindhoven, which would travel on to the Whitechapel Art Gallery, London, the following year.
+8 October-5 November: an exhibition of Abstract Paintings is held at the Stedelijk van Abbemuseum, Eindhoven which would travel on to the Whitechapel Art Gallery, London the following year.

-1979: Paints abstract pictures.
-Receives commission to create an artwork for a new vocational school in Soest, North Rhine-Westphalia and so begins work on the first of two large Stroke paintings [CR: 451, 452].
+1979: Richter paints Abstract Pictures and receives a commission to create an artwork for a new vocational school in Soest, North Rhine-Westphalia and so begins work on the first of two large Stroke paintings [CR: 451, 452].

-14 March-22 April: Richter's first solo exhibition in the UK, Gerhard Richter: Abstract Paintings at Whitechapel Art Gallery, London, curated by Nicholas Serota.
-Photo Paintings, Greys, Tourist series and Vesuvius landscapes added to the selection of Abstract Paintings that had travelled from Eindhoven.
+14 March-22 April: Richter's first solo exhibition in the UK, Gerhard Richter: Abstract Paintings is shown at Whitechapel Art Gallery, London, curated by Nicholas Serota.
+Photo Paintings, Greys, Tourist series and Vesuvius landscapes are added to the selection of Abstract Paintings that had travelled from Eindhoven.